 Best & Worst Years for GMC Terrain 2nd Generation (2018-Present)

-The second-gen Terrain, hitting showrooms in 2017, was GMC’s chance to up its game.
+The second-gen Terrain, hitting dealerships in 2017, was GMC’s opportunity to enhance its game.
 Did they succeed?
 Let’s break it down.

 The Best Years: 2020, 2021, 2023, 2024

-These years are when GMC really hit its stride with the Terrain.
+These years are when GMC really hit its zenith with the Terrain.
 Here’s what makes them shine:

 - Engine options that deliver: A peppy turbo 1.5L I4 or a more powerful turbo 2.0L I4.